PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

-The first two bounded families of the 2,117-line rank-four generic NHWC pre-Concat matcher are now separated. `passes/nhwc_concat_layout.py` owns the strict all-direct float path and the exactly-one-unary-plus-direct float path.
+The first two bounded families of the 2,117-line rank-four generic NHWC pre-Concat matcher are now separated. `passes/nhwc_concat_layout.py` owns the strict all-direct float path and the one-or-more-unary float path, with or without direct inputs.
 The unary allowlist is RELU, RELU6, LOGISTIC, TANH, and GELU.
-Both share one `ModelIRGraphIndex`/`LayoutState` pass group and run transactionally under stable IDs `layout.nhwc_pre_concat_direct` and `layout.nhwc_pre_concat_unary` at all seven production positions.
+Both share one
+`ModelIRGraphIndex`/`LayoutState` pass group and run transactionally under stable IDs `layout.nhwc_pre_concat_direct` and `layout.nhwc_pre_concat_unary` at all seven production positions.